resh226/jmeter-ecommerce-performance-testing-portfolio/README.md

 * **Medium Load Test**: 10 users (ramp-up: 5 seconds)
 * **Heavy Load Test**: 50 users (ramp-up: 10 seconds)

-Each test uses a `Duration Assertion` to enforce SLA with a 3000 ms threshold a a practice.
+Each test uses a `Duration Assertion` to enforce SLA with a 3000 ms threshold as a practice.
 If any sampler exceeds this threshold, the test is marked as failed.
 This was key in detecting performance degradation under heavy load.

 ---